Exotic B-series representation of the Feller semigroup for It\^o diffusions and the MSR path integral: Introduction

 In Appendix \ref{Sec: reduction}, thanks to the explicit form of the realization map $\Pi^\e$, we unveil a non-trivial combinatorial relation that involves a reduction operation on exotic trees.
+The latter also allows to resort to a suitable form of Chen's relation in terms of the Butcher-Connes-Kreimer coproduct to make a comparison with the definition of factorial for a generic combinatorial Hopf algebra, proposed in \cite{curry2020planarly}.
 Appendix \ref{Sec: applications} is devoted to the explicit computation of the contributions to the convergent B-series representation of moments of two well-known diffusions, the Orstein-Uhlenbeck process and the geometric Brownian motion.
 Lastly, in Appendix \ref{Sec: deformation maps} we briefly recall the notions at the heart of the algebraic formulation of the perturbative MSR expectations in terms of distribution-valued functionals.